DFQA/KOTORChecklist/README.md

-# Definitive Story Guide
+# Knights of the Old Republic Checklist
+A checklist for all quests in KOTOR

-A guide to the DragonFable Story, based on ZKjellberg's Dark Souls 3 Cheat Sheet (which was based on Stephen McNabb's Dark Souls 2 Cheat Sheet).
+Based Cedrei's Dragonfable Story Guide, which is itself based on ZKjellberg's Dark Souls 3 Cheat Sheet (which was based on Stephen McNabb's Dark Souls 2 Cheat Sheet).

-Original creators:
-    Me, Cedrei
-    Gabriel Castro